 At-home connection: Constant interruptions?
 Get one mom’s tip to help preschoolers learn to put on the mental brakes.

 Social and Emotional Milestones

-- Start to play with children (as opposed to only playing side-by-side)
+Start to play with other kids (as opposed to only playing side-by-side)

-Remember that kids develop at different rates.
+All kids develop on their own timetable.
 If your child is late to do a few of these things, don’t panic.
-If your 3-year-old isn’t able to do many of these things as he approaches age 4, consider talking to his doctor about an evaluation to look at your child’s skills.
+But if by the end of this year, your 3-year-old isn’t able to do many of these, consider talking to the doctor about taking a closer look at your child’s skills.